Dr. Brent Jackson

 “We veterinarians have tremendous patients.
 They don’t complain, and they’re so grateful for the help they receive.”

-At Currents, Brent is excited to be back working in general practice after being in emergency medicine for the past 10 years.
+At Currents, Brent is happy to be back working in general practice after providing emergency medicine for 10 years.
 His favourite part of the job is seeing pets grow up within a family, seeing the enjoyment that families get from their companions, and watching pets grow to their full age.

 Brent is very involved in the Edmonton community.
 He is a past board member of the Edmonton Association of Small Animal Veterinarians, and past president of the ABVMA.
 He is a past advisory committee member of both NAIT and Lakeland College's Animal Health Technology programs.
 He's a past board member of the Alberta SPCA and past president of Guardian Veterinary Centre and the Edmonton Veterinary Emergency Clinic.
 He currently sits on the Hearings Tribunal of the ABVMA.